CBEP-SoCB-Details/LCWMD_Monitoring/Analysis/DO_Analysis_Summary.md

 We should be careful, as data is only available for selected years for three of our sites, including SO5, S06B and S17.
-This means we may be overfitting the trends fror some of those sites based on a limited number of years.
+This means we may be overfitting the trends for some of those sites based on a limited number of years.

 We thought this would be a slow model to fit, so we save a version, but the model converges relatively rapidly.